Enterprise Risk Management – Anticipate Disruption & Increase Business Value

 Tooran Khosh, P.E., MBA, PMP

 Ms. Khosh has established a reputation as an authority on the application of project management in everyday life through her numerous speaking engagements and publications.
-She presented on numerous project management related topics nationally and internationally including in USA, Britain, Canada, and Mexico.
+She presented on numerous project management-related topics nationally and internationally including in the USA, Britain, Canada, and Mexico.

 Tooran has extensive project management education and work experience across many industries including Information Technology, Construction, Energy Sector, Finance, Education, and Environmental Management.